PixelWeatherProject/pwmp-stack/README.md

 - [Shared types](pwmp-types/)
 - [PWMP Client library](pwmp-client/)

+PixelWeather is a weather station network that collects environment data using "nodes" (a collection of microcontrollers and sensors).
+This repository contains the implementation of the PixelWeather Messaging Protocol _(PWMP)_, which is used to exchange information between nodes and a server application.
+You will also find both the server software as well as the client library.

+**⚠️ Note that this project is under development.
+While it is decently stable, is not complete!
+There are missing and incomplete implementations of features.
+Production use is highly discouraged!**

 # Protocol description
 PWMP allows nodes to communicate with the database in a fast and type-safe way.
 It uses *messages* to exchange information.
 The server is responsible for handling these messages and communicating with the database.
 The client library is used to create and send messages to the server.